 WHAT WE DO

-IEM is a national leader in public health policy, planning, and modeling.
+IEM is a national leader in public health policy, planning, modeling, and response.
 We identify and create innovative solutions and tools to increase response to the medical consequences of disasters, biological attacks and pandemics.

 For 35 years, IEM has been at the forefront of supporting the nation’s most significant public health, emergency management, homeland security, and disaster preparedness, mitigation, and recovery efforts.
 Our multi-disciplinary team of scientists, medical researchers, epidemiologists, medical preparedness and response planners, disease progression modelers, contact tracers, and public health policy analysts are committed to helping federal, state local, tribal and territorial governments, public health agencies, and healthcare organizations overcome the most pressing challenges.
 Our public health and medical experts are experienced clinicians in the areas of public health policy, emergency care, critical care, medical-surgical, hospital administration, and emergency medical services.